 “The opportunity to widen their aperture or be exposed to other possibilities or maybe even dabble in issue areas that they wouldn’t have had an opportunity to get experience in other ways can really lead people to different career paths,” Cranmer says of the program’s lasting impact.

-This year’s event also marks the launch of Spark’s Alumni Advisory Council, bringing recent grads back to campus to help students navigate a rapidly changing tech landscape shaped by AI.
+This year’s event also marks the launch of Spark!’s Alumni Advisory Council, which brings recent grads back to campus to help students navigate a rapidly changing tech landscape shaped by AI.

-“What Demo Day will demonstrate is that we’ve figured out a way to reach and serve hundreds of students in experiential learning,” she says.
+“What Demo Day will demonstrate is that we’ve figured out a way to reach and serve hundreds of students in experiential learning,” Cranmer says.

 Learning Assistant Program

-Biology 2 (BI108) learning assistants Kelsey Keate (Sargent’27), Mikhaela Bishop (Sargent’27), Laura Davies (CAS’26), and Esther Hong (Sargent’26) with the research they presented during last spring’s Experiential Learning Expo.
+Biology 2 (BI108) learning assistants Kelsey Keate (Sargent’27) (from left), Mikhaela Bishop (Sargent’27), Laura Davies (CAS’26), and Esther Hong (Sargent’26) with the research they presented during last spring’s Experiential Learning Expo.

 “The LAs have such a powerful perspective that no one else has.
 They were previously students in the course, and now, as an LA, they are on the other side of the classroom,” says Kathryn Spilios, a CAS master lecturer in biology and Learning Assistant Program director.
 “Their ability to bridge the gap between students and faculty is amazing.”